VeriEquivBench: An Equivalence Score for Ground-Truth-Free Evaluation of Formally Verifiable Code: Conclusion

 \section{Conclusion}

 In this paper, we confront a foundational challenge hindering the development of reliable verifiable systems: the dependence on small, manually-annotated benchmarks for formal verification.
 This issue limits the scale and complexity of evaluation and has also introduced a ceiling by human knowledge.
 Our work breaks the dependency and introduces VeriEquivBench, a large-scale end-to-end formally verifiable code generation benchmark.
 Our novel automated equivalence score provides a rigorous evaluation signal without any need for human-written, ground-truth specifications.
 Second, our structured tagging system enables the scalable, automated synthesis of novel and complex problems, directly addressing the data generation bottleneck.
-By using VeriEquivBench to evaluate state-of-the-art LLMs, we have demonstrated that end-to-end verifiable code generation remains an open challenge, a fact obscured by the inflated success rates on simpler, older benchmarks.
+By using VeriEquivBench to evaluate state-of-the-art LLMs, we have demonstrated that end-to-end verifiable code generation remains an open challenge, a fact obscured by the inflated success rates on simpler, older benchmarks; current models fail to write correct and complete specifications with all needed intermediate proofs for the verifier.
 Following the recent discussions on self-evolving agents, our benchmark provides a scalable data generation engine and a reliable auto-evaluation metric, setting the groundwork to foster trustworthy AI agents with exact solution generation and sustainably supervise super-intelligence agents.